and welcome to a new chapter in our absolutely epic German language course.

 For the student there are two challenges.
 One is where to put the verb.
 The other is the order of the boxes.
 And that’s what’s commonly called word order.
 Now, there are some rules about that out there.
 Problem is… they’re like apple trees.
 Only that they don’t grow nice juicy apples but confusing, random exceptions.
 More than we can stomach.

-Probably the most famous one is probably the TeKaMoLo-rule.
+Probably the most famous rule for German word order is the so called TeKaMoLo-rule.
 TeKaMoLo is short for the German words temporal, kausal, modal and lokal.
 The rule basically says that the order of boxes in a German sentence usually is:

 - Te – ka – mo – lo